fallahn/crogine/ModelViewer/model_definition_format.md

         //used for texturing.

-        //if models are required to cast shadows via shadow mapping then it needs to be explicitly stated cast_shadows = true
+        //if models are required to cast shadows via shadow mapping then it needs to be explicitly stated
+        //these do not work with billboard geometry. cast_shadows = true

         //models require at least one material to describe how they are lit, and can have as many as they have
+        //sub-meshes, unless they are a billboard, in which case they can only have one material.
+They should be
-        //sub-meshes.
-They should be described in the order in which the sub-meshes appear in the mesh file.
+        //described in the order in which the sub-meshes appear in the mesh file.
         //materials currently have two variations, Unlit and VertexLit which uses the default blinn-phong shading. material Unlit
         {